 This former record producer heard that roulette wheels with inaccurate measurements and construction could result in increased chances of dropping on certain numbers more often than others.
 Knowing that not all roulette wheels are created equal, Garcia-Pelayo devised a method to guarantee an almost endless source of money.
 He spent hours in casinos, just to watch spins.
 He recorded his results and then, with help from his five children, analyzed the results.
 Once he was certain about the wheel bias, he would go back to the casino and bet on the roulette’s ‘hot numbers.
 In turn making a handsome profit every time.

 When guards became suspicious, he would go to a different casino and do the same.
 He became so well-known in Spain that he was banned from most casinos.
 He later tried his luck in Las Vegas and when everyone who he was, he retired with an estimated $1.5 million in the bank.

 When a Spanish casino tried to sue him, the Supreme Court ruled in Garcia-Pelayo’s favor; after all, he had only used “ingenuity and computer techniques” to win.

 This locksmith apparently had lots of free time, so he invested in a slot machine and then spent months trying to figure out how to hack it—and it wasn’t easy.
 After many attempts, Nikrasch discovered how to tamper the computer chip that regulates the machine so that it could trigger a payoff whenever he wanted.

-Nickrasch and his entourage would visit casinos, position themselves in key spots away from surveillance cameras, open the machines—his locksmith background certainly paid off—replace the computer chip and voilá… japckpot!
+Nickrasch and his entourage would visit casinos, position themselves in key spots away from surveillance cameras.
+Then open the machines—his locksmith background certainly paid off—replace the computer chip and voilá… japckpot!
 Back in the 1970s, when he first started his career, he had also managed to find a way to alter mechanical reels.